EGM: Efficient Visual Grounding Language Models: Experiments

 \textbf{Amodal Grounding Benchmark.} As there is no off-the-shelf benchmark for amodal grounding, we start from the standard amodal benchmark in the computer vision community -- the val and test splits of COCO-Amodal~\cite{zhu2017semantic} dataset, and use the pipeline as introduced in Section~\ref{sec:sft_data_curation} to generate text prompts.
 We therefore obtain an evaluation benchmark consisting of 11,261 samples and 2,474 images.
 We adopt the same evaluation metric as vanilla grounding.

 \textbf{Efficiency Metric.} To measure efficiency, besides the number of model parameters, we also calculate the average latency per sample on a random 10\% subset of the standard RefCOCO benchmarks for evaluation.
 Latency is measured as the time (in milliseconds) from sending the text prompt to receiving the entire answer from the model.
-For models that cannot be deployed on a single GPU, we run inference on them with multiple GPUs.
-Therefore, for fair comparison, we report \emph{GPU latency} in practice, which is the product of latency and number of GPUs.
-We measure latency on the same L20 GPUs.
+For fair comparison, we report the total \emph{GPU latency} on L20 GPUs.

 We adopt identical inference hyper-parameters for all models during evaluation.
 The only differences in the prompts follow the model-family-specific formats prescribed in the official implementation.
 Further details of the evaluation setup are provided in Appendix~\ref{app:detaileval}.